matthew-1313/PlayPal-FrontEnd/README.md

 <li>TalkJS</li>
 </ul>

-The game information used in the application is supplied by RAWG.io.
+The game information used in Playpal is supplied by RAWG.io.

+More information on the above can be found in our [Links](#links).

 ### Challenges
-We faced a number of challenges during the course of the is project.
+We faced a number of challenges during the course of this project.
 <ul>
-<li>Coding pairs - getting used to work together while swapping our coding pairs</li>
 <li>Github version control - first time working in a group with more than 2 people and figuring out how to create application features while minimising the number of merging conflicts.</li>
 <li>Non-relational database implementation - we learned to use PostgreSQL in the bootcamp and initially approached Firebase in a similar manner.
 We quickly learned that this is not the intended utilisation of the tech and had to change our implementation of it.</li>
 <li>Svelte - Having a React background from the bootcamp, we had to re-train ourselves to utilise the strengths of Svelte.
 We had to adjust our application's file structure, the utilisation of Svelte stores and how to trigger page/component re-renders</li>